benedfit/website/source/_posts/2013-06-28-phases-and-atomic-design-phase-one.md

 ## The first release includes:

-*   Basic feature to traverse /css/scss folder structure  and find SASS variables prefixed `$bp-`, then render as a 'Phases' tab  in the menu bar, using remainder of variable name and value for control  e.g. `$bp-small` becomes 'SMALL &gt;'; 24em.
+*   Basic feature to traverse /css/scss folder structure  and find Sass variables prefixed `$bp-`, then render as a 'Phases' tab  in the menu bar, using remainder of variable name and value for control  e.g. `$bp-small` becomes 'SMALL &gt;'; 24em.
 *   Basic support provided for detecting whether `px` or `em` value has been specified.

 ## To-do: